oracle/terraform-provider-oci/website/docs/d/log_analytics_namespace.html.markdown

 # Data Source: oci_log_analytics_namespace
 This data source provides details about a specific Namespace resource in Oracle Cloud Infrastructure Log Analytics service.

-Get Namespace of a tenancy already onboarded in Log Analytics Application
+This API gets the namespace details of a tenancy already onboarded in Logging Analytics Application

 ## Example Usage